UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     **9am on Mon 21 July**.
 This is to give you time to finish copying your data onto the new filesystem.
     Your access will be interrupted during the maintenance period above.

+  - 2025-07-08 12:00 - Today's outage postponed

+    This outage has now been postponed and jobs have been re-enabled on Myriad.

+    We will likely need to reschedule it before the next maintenance period, but will let you know once we have had some clarification from our vendors.

+    Apologies for the interruption!

 ### Kathleen